 Please note these are standard-format 2D films projected onto the planetarium screen, rather than 360 degree fulldome films.
 The exhibition will be open after the film for those with general entry tickets.

-Age Restrictions - Please note the BBFC Age Ratings as indicated above.
+Age Restrictions - Please note the BBFC Age Ratings are shown beside the film titles.
 Children under 16 years old must be supervised by an adult at all times.

 8.45am: Doors open